Katina P

-Katina P was a Greek oil tanker carrying 72,000 tonnes of oil which sank off the Mozambique coast on 26 April 1992.
+Katina P was a Greek oil tanker carrying 72,000 tonnes of oil which sank off the coast of Mozambique on 26 April 1992.

+The tanker, travelling from Venezuela to the Persian Gulf, lost a hull plate during a storm and was deliberately run aground on 17 April 1992, spilling some of the oil she carried.
+Her remaining oil was intended to be transferred to another tanker, but she buckled and sank whilst being towed.

+Environmental and socio-economic problems followed the oil spill, and the government of Mozambique received $4.5 million in compensation.
+Investigations revealed considerable negligence on the part of the owners and the captain of Katina P.

 Sinking

 On 17 April 1992, the master of the Greek-owned, Maltese-flagged vessel Katina P deliberately ran the ship aground 40 km north of Maputo in Mozambique and then abandoned ship.
 The tanker, which had been under way from Venezuela to the Persian Gulf, had lost a hull plate during a storm.
 Two of the vessel's tanks had ruptured and spilled some 13,000 tonnes of #6 heavy fuel oil in the Mozambique Channel.
 A further 3,000 tonnes leaked from the ship while it was aground.